 The Ashland Food Co-op acknowledges and shares our community’s concerns about protecting against the spread of COVID-19 (Coronavirus).
 The safety and health of staff and customers is a top priority for the Co-op.
 We are taking proactive steps throughout our store to maintain a clean atmosphere to work and shop.

-We have consolidated the last week’s changes below.
+We have consolidated store changes below.

 Before entering the store:

 - All staff and shoppers in the store must wear a mask or face covering.
 Free temporary masks are available at the Customer Service Desk.

 - Reusable grocery bags are allowed if you bag your own groceries.